-We expect stock levels for many to remain far lower than normal for the time of year, even in the post-Covid years, with retail demand remaining steady, so movements in August are still expected to be slightly favourable to typical seasonality.
-Our estimate for August is for an overall used value decrease of around -0.6%, broadly in line with the seasonal average and in line with 2024 (-0.6%).
-Used volume is expected to continue to increase slightly, but with strong competition still expected for the best quality stock.
-Although there is no separate forecast for electric vehicles (as all individual models are assigned movements separately for short term forecast), the reduction at 36/60 for BEVs during August is expected to be similar to that seen in July, possibly improving slightly, although the movement at younger ages is likely to continue to be impacted by new car discounts, particularly on some models only recently on the market.
-It is likely to be several weeks before we know which models will be eligible for the recently announced Electric Car Grant and whether there is likely to be any impact on used values for those models which qualify (see more details below).
+We expect stock levels for many to remain far lower than normal for the time of year, even in the post-Covid years, with retail demand remaining steady, so movements in September are still expected to be slightly favourable to typical seasonality.
+Our estimate for September is for an overall used value decrease of around -0.2%, broadly in line with the seasonal average but not quite as positive as 2024 (+0.2%) when used stock reduced (similar to the situation that we have just seen in August).
+Used volume is expected to increase slightly, but with strong competition still expected for the best quality stock.
+Although there is no separate overall forecast for electric vehicles (as all individual models are assigned movements separately for short term forecast), the overall average movement at 36/60 for BEVs during September is expected to end up similar to that seen for the overall market, although the movement at younger ages is likely to continue to be impacted by new car discounts, particularly on some models only recently on the market.
+Although some models have been announced as eligible for the recently-launched government Electric Car Grant (22 models at the time of writing and all of them at the lower level of -£1,500), further announcements are expected in the coming weeks and some manufacturers have also introduced their own 'grants', separate to the government scheme (see more details below).

-Government announcement on new Electric Car Grant
+Government Electric Car Grant